What’s this all about?

 I believe in the importance of delivering comprehensive-yet-digestible updates about Singapore to Singaporeans and non-Singaporeans alike, so I don’t want to cut off anyone’s access by putting it all behind a paywall.

-If you enjoy what I’m doing with this newsletter, please consider contributing to my Milo Peng Fund* by becoming a paid subscriber.
+If you enjoy what I’m doing with this newsletter, please consider becoming a Milo Peng Funder.
 It’s US$5/month or US$50/year.

-If you don’t want to commit to a regular payment system, you can also tip me at my Ko-fi page.
+If you don’t want to commit to a regular payment system, you can also tip me via my Ko-fi page.

 To find out more about the company that provides the tech for this newsletter, visit Substack.com.